 I never got it.
 For five months I tried and failed to join their club.

 After work, they’d meet at a bar or one of their homes to read and critique each others’ writing.
 The next day at the magazine, they’d rehash the sessions.
 Once, I asked if I could come.
 The answer was blunt.
-“No.” I tried to join their conversations but was met with silence, or the conversation would just sort of die until I moved on.
+“No.” I tried to join their conversations but was met with silence, or the conversation would just sort of die until I left.

 As I grew more insecure, my work suffered.
 I missed a lot of edits.
-My meanest colleagues picked me apart, and the worst part was, they were right.
+My meanest colleagues picked me apart, and the worst part was they were right.

 Once, as I was working at the desk of a petty man who I will always hate, I snooped into his personal files and read his poetry.
 In my defense, he saved this stuff on his work computer.
 What an idiot.
 One poem described him raping his mother in violent and bloody detail.
 In another poem, he railed at his “pathetic” and “disgusting” self.
 I was creeped out, but delighted to find out how miserable he was, how tortured by angst.